erictt/computer-science-learning/source/_posts/cs6210/lesson-10.md

 <img src="https://i.imgur.com/3pv6SuK.png" style="width: 800px" />

 - Time-sensitive apps require quick responses to events, but there are three sources of latency in typical general purpose operating systems: **timer latency**, **preemption latency**, and **scheduler latency**.
-- Timer latency comes from the inaccuracy of the timing mechanism due to the granularity of the timing mechanism available in general purpose operating systems.
+- **Timer latency** comes from the inaccuracy of the timing mechanism due to the granularity of the timing mechanism available in general purpose operating systems.
-- Preemption latency happens when the kernel is in the middle of doing something from which it can't be preempted or when the kernel itself is in the middle of handling another higher priority interrupt.
+- **Preemption latency** happens when the kernel is in the middle of doing something from which it can't be preempted or when the kernel itself is in the middle of handling another higher priority interrupt.
-- Scheduler latency prevents an external event from being delivered to the application that's waiting for it because a higher priority task is already in the scheduler's queue.
+- **Scheduler latency** prevents an external event from being delivered to the application that's waiting for it because a higher priority task is already in the scheduler's queue.

 ### Timers Available

 <img src="https://i.imgur.com/ji4AzXO.png" style="width: 800px" />

 - There are different kinds of timers available in operating systems, such as periodic timers, one-shot timers, and soft timers.
-- Periodic timers have periodicity as their pro but have event recognition latency as their con, and their worst-case latency is the periodicity itself.
-- One-shot timers are exact timers that can go off exactly when you want the interrupt delivered, but have overhead associated with fielding them.
+- **Periodic timers** are used to execute tasks repeatedly at regular intervals.
+Once the timer is set, it generates an interrupt or a signal at the specified interval until it is stopped or reset.
+	- It's commonly used for tasks like system monitoring, updates, or housekeeping tasks.
+	- Pro: OS gets interrupted at regular period.
+	- Con: Event recognition latency, as the event might get recognized at a much later point in real time.
+- **One-shot timers** as the name suggests, execute a task only once after a specified delay. it generates an interrupt or a signal at the specified time, and then it stops.
-- Soft timers have reduced overhead since there are no timer interrupts, but there's latency associated with them and an overhead of polling all events to see if any of them have expired.
+- **Soft timers** are implemented in software and do not rely on hardware resources.
+It reduces overhead since there are no timer interrupts, but there's latency associated with them and an overhead of polling all events to see if any of them have expired.
-- Firm timer is a new mechanism proposed in TS Linux that combines the pros of all three types of timers while avoiding their individual cons.
+- **Firm timer** is a new mechanism proposed in TS Linux that combines the pros of all three types of timers while avoiding their individual cons.
+It is implemented using dedicated hardware resources like clock or counter peripherals.
+They offer higher precision and lower latency compared to soft timers.
+	- Suitable for time-critical tasks, such as precise scheduling, timekeeping, or real-time control systems.

 ### Firm Timer Design